This article is for admins of professional plans.

 As an admin, you can turn it on or off for your plan:

 - Select the Dashlane D icon in your browser's toolbar and enter your admin Master Password if prompted.
-In the extension pop-up, select More and then Open the Admin Console.
+In the Dashlane Smart Extension pop-up, select More and then Open the Admin Console.

 - Select Account Recovery and then turn off Admin-assisted recovery.